nanoapi-io/napi/README.md

 ![NanoAPI Banner](/media/github-banner.png)

-# napi - Next-Level Visual Tooling For API Codebases
+# napi - Isolate and deploy APIs separately at build time

-`napi` is a versatile tool built by NanoAPI and designed to automatically refactor large monolithic codebases into smaller, more manageable microservices.
+`napi` is a versatile tool built by NanoAPI and designed to automatically refactor large monolithic codebases into smaller, more manageable microservices, while providing insights into the architectural complexity of your software.
 With both a powerful CLI and an intuitive UI, `napi` is compatible with all major CI/CD platforms, allowing seamless integration into your development and deployment pipelines.

-It also provides a new auditing feature to identify parts of your codebase that could benefit from improvements.
+Historically, tools like this have only been built by large consulting firms or contractors and kept behind the paywalls of consulting fees. `napi` aims to make these tools accessible to developers of all skill levels, without the cost.
+Our vision is to help you reduce your reliance on consultants and contractors, while gaining deeper insights into system architecture-level concerns.
+The added benefit?
+No more black-box consultant tools running on your code.

 ![NanoAPI UI Overview](/media/hero-app.png)